EuichanJeong/4x4-6T-SRAM-LTspice/README.md

 * Differential bitlines `BL` and `BLB`
 * Wordline `WL`

-Two cross-coupled CMOS inverters create the bistable storage structure required to store one binary bit.
+Two cross-coupled CMOS inverters create a bistable storage structure capable of storing one binary bit.

 ![6T SRAM Cell](images/01_single_6T_SRAM_cell.png)

-The individual SRAM cell was first tested independently to verify write and hold behavior before being reused in larger arrays.
+The individual cell was first tested independently to verify write and hold behavior before being reused in larger arrays.

 ---

 ## Hierarchical SRAM Cell

-After validating the transistor-level cell, the SRAM circuit was converted into a reusable LTspice hierarchical symbol.
+After validating the transistor-level SRAM cell, the design was converted into a reusable LTspice hierarchical symbol.

 The external ports are: